 We hope that you will find many articles of interest to read here, some recipes to try, and some introductions to brands which are offering fashion, beauty & lifestyle products with high ethics, style & quality.

 From cruelty-free cosmetics to fashion made without animal products, we hunt for beautiful things without compromise to ethics or style.

 All products which we showcase on Future King & Queen are 100% vegan and have been produced without testing on animals.

 Bonus points are awarded for companies which pioneer organic ingredients over synthetic ones,

 maintain high standards of environmental care & give back to the

 We have a penchant for the little companies - the startups, the dreamers, the beginners, and the localisers - because they can always use a friendly shout out.
-Some of our favourite brands also happen to be larger, long-established ones - like Aesop & Stella McCartney - who helped pave the path in ethical, cruelty-free & natural thinking.
+Some of our favourite brands also happen to be larger, long-established ones, who helped pave the path in ethical, cruelty-free & natural thinking.

 We also like to showcase some of the more animal-friendly options from the big name brands, because by purchasing these products over their traditional ones, it sends a message that consumers are getting savvy, and wanting to know the provenance and care behind a product before we vote with our powerful wallet.